-- Page types – permissions applied to all pages of a particular type.
-These permissions represent one level of the three-level page permissions hierarchy, as described in Configuring page permissions.
+- Document types - permissions applied to all documents of a particular type.
+These permissions represent one level of the three-level document permissions hierarchy, as described in Configuring document permissions.

 - Custom tables - permissions for custom tables.

-Then you can select the appropriate module, page type or custom table from the second drop-down list and grant the permissions to roles using the check boxes.
+Then you can select the appropriate module, document type or custom table from the second drop-down list and grant the permissions to roles using the check-boxes.